mainkoon81/Study-09-MachineLearning-B/README.md

 ## (A2) Linear Regression - Generalized_01 (Logistic: when 'y' follows Binomial Dist)
  - For categoric data
  - For **binary** classification
+ - The dependent variable must be categorical, and the explanatory variables can take any form.

 > PREDICTION: based on the line best cut the data, we can guess 'pass/fail' of new student.
  - The number of errors is not what we want to minimize.